 From the Atlanta washerwoman’s strike in 1881 to the original National Domestic Workers’ Union of America in the 1960s and 70s led by Dorothy Bolden, NDWA is proud to carry on the tradition of organizing with Black women and Black communities.

 Building upon the work of NDWA’s Atlanta Chapter as well as the organizing of Afro-Carribean women in New York, we are building an unstoppable movement that uplifts the leadership of Black women.
 We Dream In Black aims to strengthen and expand the power and voices of Black domestic workers and amplify their contributions to a healthy multiracial and economically just society for all.
-Support the We Dream In Black project.
+Follow We Dream In Black on Facebook.

 Gig Economy organizing is working to understand, support, and improve the conditions of care workers who are finding employment in the “gig economy.”
 Similar to Uber and Lyft, who have become common for on-demand driving services, employers are using online platforms to find and hire house cleaners and nannies.
 As more workers find employment through these platforms, whether it be quick and on-demand “gigs,” jobs to supplement their income, or as a primary source of employment, NDWA wants to make sure we can understand and build power with the domestic workers that are engaging with platforms that are transforming the care work industry.